✨Thank you for taking the time to consider a contribution!✨

 Statamic is not "Free Open Source Software".
 It is proprietary open source software.
-The code is open, you can use it for free, but but there are limitations to how to you can modify or redistribute it.
+The code is open, you can use it for free, but there are limitations to how you can modify or redistribute it.
 Everything in this and our other repos on Github — including community-contributed code — is the property of Statamic.
 Here are the limitations:

 - You cannot redistribute or use Statamic as a dependency in another distributable project — open source or otherwise — without prior permission or licensing.
-You can us it in your own commercial or personal projects.
+You can use it in your own commercial or personal projects.

 - You cannot alter code or behavior related to licensing, updating, version/edition checking, or anything else that would circumvent the enforcement of our Statamic Pro business model.
 We want to stay in business so we can support you better.

 - You cannot publicly maintain a long-term fork of Statamic.
 You can maintain a private one for your own needs, if you have them.

 For official developer support (and you own an active license), please go to statamic.com/support and we will always do our best to reply in a timely manner.
 Github issues are intended for reporting and resolving bugs.

 You can chat and collaborate with other developers in the community — Discord and the discussions area on GitHub are the best places to go.
 You will likely find many helpful folks who may be willing to help.

 How You Can Contribute